 - Marquis de Sade (1740 – 1814), the French nobleman, revolutionary politician, philosopher, and writer, famous for his libertine sexuality.

-Criminology is the scientific study of criminal behaviour, both on personal and social levels.
-Criminology is an interdisciplinary field in both the behavioural and social sciences.
+Criminology is the scientific study of criminal behavior, both on personal and social levels.
+Criminology is an interdisciplinary field in both the behavioral and social sciences.

 Some of the early founders of the study of criminology, in the late 19th century, took a scientific approach, insisting on empirical evidence for studying crime.
 They suggested physiological traits such as the measurements of cheekbones or hairline, or a cleft palate could write down criminal tendencies.
 This approach, whose influence came via the theory of phrenology and by the theory of evolution, has been superseded.
 Criminologists have since rejected biological arguments.

 Today the Criminologists’ consensus view of crime is that it is an act that violates the fundamental values and beliefs of society.
 Those values and beliefs are manifested as laws that society agrees upon.
 There have also been moves in contemporary criminological theory to introduce the universal term “harm” into the criminological debate, as a replacement for the legal term “crime.”

 - Old Melbourne Gaol